Steen Raskopoulos

 Steen Raskopoulos (born 3 July 1987) is an Australian comedian, actor and improviser.
-He is best known for his live character solo sketch shows, playing Dr. Evan in The Duchess (Netflix), Pete Lewis in Feel Good (Netflix), John Mahogany in BBC Three's Top Coppers, Whose Line Is It Anyway?
+He is best known for his live character solo sketch shows, playing Nick Fletcher in The Office (Australia), playing Dr. Evan in The Duchess (Netflix), Pete Lewis in Feel Good (Netflix), John Mahogany in BBC Three's Top Coppers, Whose Line Is It Anyway?
 Australia and as one half of the award-winning improvisation duo The Bear Pack.

 Early life and education

 Raskopoulos was born in Sydney.
 His father is FFA Hall of Fame footballer Peter Raskopoulos and his sister is comedian and singer Jordan Raskopoulos.
 He studied at the University of Sydney where he first started improvising and performed Theatresports at Manning Bar.
 He is the co-founder of Improv Theatre Sydney.

 Live comedy career

 Raskopoulos debuted his first solo sketch show Bruce springSTEEN LIVE IN CONCERT at the 2013 Melbourne International Comedy Festival.
 He was nominated for Best Newcomer, and won the same award at the Sydney Comedy Festival later that year.
 In 2014, he returned with a new show, I'm Wearing Two Suits Because I Mean Business.
 He sold out his seasons in Melbourne, Sydney, London and Edinburgh and was nominated for the Fosters Comedy Awards Best Newcomer at the Edinburgh Fringe Festival.
 Character Assassin earned him a Barry Award nomination for best show at the Melbourne International Comedy Festival.
 He won the Directors Choice award at the 2018 Sydney Comedy Festival for his solo sketch show 'Stay'.
 Raskopoulos is also the youngest Theatresports National Champion of Australia, winning the title in 2008 with Simon Greiner and two members from The Axis of Awesome, Jordan Raskopoulos and Lee Naimo.